cloudmesh/cloudmesh-manual/docs/_sources/cmd5.rst.txt

 -------

 Cmd5 comes with a sophisticated plugin mechanism.
 Commands can be readily designed with the help of sys command.

-The sys command can be installed either from source (as discussed previously) or via pip
+The sys command can be installed either from the source (as discussed previously) or via pip

 .. code:: bash